Artist Chi Vu presents a meditation on impermanence and transition caused by war, migration and peace.

 Reviews & Media Coverage

 ‘The audience is invited to move between pieces via a 50 minute audio track; to be impacted by the site performers without truly interacting with them; to be affected by the audio performers whilst choosing which visual cues will accompany the performance.
 Audience members are invited into the space a few moments apart, in twenty minute intervals, by one of the performers.
 This allows each experience to differ slightly – and sometimes significantly – from every other experience: as one might in migration or dislocation.’ – Stephanie Lai, Peril.

 ‘Chi Vu’s performance installation Banh Chung is a meditation on war and migration focusing on the Vietnamese experience.
 It is named after a sticky rice, mung bean and slow-cooked pork cake, traditionally made to celebrate Tet, the Vietnamese New Year holiday.
 It’s a sort of audio tour that takes in mythological Vietnam, and the legend surrounding the Banh Chung recipe; Vietnam during the civil war, and the legacy of violence and displacement it left behind; and the diaspora, through the voices of two lovers reunited in Australia.
 Minimalist physical theatre (Amanda Ma, Rani Pramesti) and six stages tied to the preparation of the dish consume the space, and you get a slice of Banh Chung at the end (it’s delicious).’ – Cameron Woodhead, The Age.

-Bánh chưng’ và nỗi niềm của một thế hệ di dân – by Lili Từ, Radio Australia (in Vietnamese).
+Bánh chưng’ và nỗi niềm của một thế hệ di dân – by Lili Từ, ABC Radio Australia (in Vietnamese).

 MORE INFORMATION & WHERE TO BUY